tdewolff/minify/cmd/minify/README.md

           --html-keep-end-tags               Preserve all end tags
           --html-keep-quotes                 Preserve quotes around attribute values
-          --html-keep-whitespace             Preserve whitespace characters but still collapse multiple into one --js-precision int                 Number of significant digits to preserve in numbers, 0 is all (default 0) --js-keep-var-names                Preserve original variable names
+          --html-keep-whitespace             Preserve whitespace characters but still collapse multiple into one --include string                   Filename inclusion pattern, includes files previously excluded --js-keep-var-names                Preserve original variable names
+          --js-precision int                 Number of significant digits to preserve in numbers, 0 is all --js-version int                   ECMAScript version to toggle supported optimizations (e.g. 2019, 2020), by default 0 is the latest version
-          --json-precision int               Number of significant digits to preserve in numbers, 0 is all (default 0) -l, --list                             List all accepted filetypes
+          --json-keep-numbers                Preserve original numbers instead of minifying them --json-precision int               Number of significant digits to preserve in numbers, 0 is all -l, --list                             List all accepted filetypes
-          --match string                     Filename pattern matching using regular expressions --memprofile string                Export memory profile
+          --match string                     Filename matching pattern, only matching files are processed --memprofile string                Export memory profile
           --mime string                      Mimetype (eg. text/css), optional for input filenames, has precedence over --type
-      -o, --output string                    Output file or directory (must have trailing slash), leave blank to use stdout -p, --preserve[=mode,ownership,timestamp]   Preserve options (mode, ownership, timestamps, links) --preserve-links                   Copy symbolic links without dereferencing and without minifying the referenced file (only with --sync)
-      -r, --recursive                        Recursively minify directories
+      -o, --output string                    Output file or directory (must have trailing slash), leave blank to use stdout -p, --preserve strings[=mode,ownership,timestamps]   Preserve options (mode, ownership, timestamps, links, all) -q, --quiet                            Quiet mode to suppress all output -r, --recursive                        Recursively minify directories
+          --svg-keep-comments                Preserve all comments
-          --svg-precision int                Number of significant digits to preserve in numbers, 0 is all (default 0) -s, --sync                             Copy all files to destination directory and minify when filetype matches --type string                      Filetype (eg. css), optional for input filenames --url string                       URL of file to enable URL minification -v, --verbose                          Verbose
+          --svg-precision int                Number of significant digits to preserve in numbers, 0 is all -s, --sync                             Copy all files to destination directory and minify when filetype matches --type string                      Filetype (eg. css), optional for input filenames --url string                       URL of file to enable URL minification -v, --verbose count                    Verbose mode, set twice for more verbosity --version                          Version
-          --version                          Version
       -w, --watch                            Watch files and minify upon changes --xml-keep-whitespace              Preserve whitespace characters but still collapse multiple into one

     Input:
-      Files or directories, leave blank to use stdin
+      Files or directories, leave blank to use stdin.
+Specify --mime or --type to use stdin and stdout.

 ### Types